Guide to Filing Annual Returns in Malaysia

 • HR documents: Employment contracts, benefits paperwork and new employee onboarding processes;

-• Commercial agreementsbetween corporate entities: Non-disclosure agreements, procurement documents and sales agreements;
+• Commercial agreements between corporate entities: Non-disclosure agreements, procurement documents and sales agreements;

 • Commercial real estatedocuments: Lease agreements, and sales and purchase contracts; and